 * Click here for rating key

-Umbria Prime Restaurant Review: Umbria added “Prime” to its name and changed its focus from solely Italian dishes, ramping up the menu with beef, seafood and chops.
-The restaurant is housed on the first two floors with the nightclub Prime situated on floors three through five.
-Italian flair is evident with dishes like roast chicken ravioli and tagliatelle with wild mushrooms and fresh truffle shavings.
-The steakhouse offerings feature corn- and grass-fed 35-day dry-aged steaks seared in a brick oven that can be seen through the open kitchen.
-Like traditional steakhouses, Umbria Prime demands high prices for its steaks, with a double-cut filet topping the charts at $50.
+Umbria Prime Restaurant Review: Umbria added “Prime” to its name and changed its focus from offering solely Italian dishes, ramping up the menu with beef, seafood and chops.
+The Financial District restaurant is housed on the first two floors, with the nightclub Ascend situated on floors three through five.
+Italian flair is evident in starters like colossal shrimp scampi tossed with lemon and white wine, crunchy calamari with spicy marinara and eggplant melanzane.
+For dinner, we recommend the roast chicken ravioli with wild mushrooms in a truffle cream sauce or house-made gnocchi with fresh basil.
+Corn- and grass-fed 35-day dry-aged certified Angus steaks (enormous 24-ounce bone-in cowboy rib-eyes or a 16-ounce New York sirloin) are seared in a brick oven that can be seen through the open kitchen; they pair well with a bold Cabernet.
+Like traditional steakhouses, Umbria Prime demands high prices for its steaks, with a 12-ounce filet topping the scale at $49.
+Sides are served à la carte and include cheese broiled mashed potatoes, roasted wild mushrooms and Parmesan creamed spinach.
+For dessert, try the cannoli or share a bowl of warm bread pudding.